About

 As an Assistant Professor at Westfield State University, Sandage taught Composition, World Literature, and Contemporary Cross-Cultural Literature.
 She earned an MFA from Vermont College of Fine Arts and a BA from Bennington College.
 Connecticut Center for the Book at the Connecticut Humanities Council awarded a planning grant for a high school writing program she designed.
 The Northampton Arts Council, supported in part by the Massachusetts Cultural Council, has awarded artist grants for her writing, teaching, and performance work.

-Since 2006, Chivas has taught women’s writing workshops and retreats in Massachusetts, Connecticut, Florida, and Texas.
-An editor, writing coach, and consultant, she works with students as well as poets and writers.
+Since 2006, Chivas has taught weekly women’s writing workshops.
+An editor, writing coach, and consultant, she works with students, writers, and poets.

 Born in Little Rock, Arkansas, Sandage grew up primarily in Houston, Texas.
 She has also lived in Galveston, Texas; Santa Fe, New Mexico; Northampton, Massachusetts; and New York City, New York.
-Currently, Chivas lives with her wife in Easthampton, Massachusetts, and San Marcos, Texas.
+Currently, Chivas lives with her wife in San Marcos, Texas, and Easthampton, Massachusetts.

 2 thoughts